pomme-clic/s-money-documentation/docs/docs/payment/topup.md

 <Image src="docs/PayOUT_HostedFields.png" alt="usecase 1"/>

-In this picture, Xpollens is your Shop.
+In this picture, Xpollens is your shop.

 > 1. You display a payment page including a payment form, except that the bankcard input fields are replaced by hosted-fields containers.
 These containers could be any HTML tag: div, p, span… the hosted-fields JavaScript library injects Dalenys-hosted iframes in these containers, each containing the card data input fields;
 > 2. At the submit process, you should call the createToken method of the hosted-fields library which will trigger the tokenization of the cardholder data (card number, expiry date and cryptogram);